picmi/help/docs/business/faqs.md

 :::
 ::::

-:::: faq What should I do when a individual applying reports they cannot sign and only have the option to Cancel or Refresh?
+:::: faq What should I do when an individual applying reports they cannot sign and only have the option to Cancel or Refresh?
 This usually happens when the job has [**no vacancies**](about-picmi/applications.md#restrictions-on-actions).
 You can see this as a business user or as an individual applying.